 The placement of the rubber dam (a thin sheet of latex placed over the mouth) also causes some anxiety as patients feel they may not be able to communicate with the dentist or swallow.

 “We usually walk patients through the procedure and tell them what they can expect to feel at each stage.
 We ask them to signal us if they feel any pain or discomfort.
-They will still be able to swallow but as a backup, a suction pump is always used to remove the saliva,” said Dr Lui.
+They will still be able to swallow but as a backup, a suction pump is always used to remove the saliva,” said Clin Assoc Prof Lui.